TetraFaal/Big-Scale-Analytics-2021-Tesla/README.md

   - Linear SVC :white_check_mark:
 - Create a web service (with interface) with flask and AppEngine :white_check_mark:
 - Connect the web service to our API :white_check_mark:
-- Compare models and use a combination of the two best models :white_check_mark:
+- Compare models and use the best model :white_check_mark:
 - Improve the UI :white_check_mark:

 ## Data 📊